 Age Statistics

-- 10. Only 28% of NAR members have 5 years or less experience, indicating fewer new agents are entering or staying in the field.
+- 10. Only 28% of NAR members have 5 years or less experience.
+Fewer new agents are entering and staying.
+(NAR 2025)

 Gender Distribution